-Disclaimer.
-As it seems to be unclear, this review is a personal opinion, based on personal experience and may not apply to your past, present or future experience or experiences with this razor.
+As it seems to be unclear, this review is based on personal experience and may not apply to your past, present or future experience or experiences with this razor.
 This does not constitute an instruction not to purchase this razor or to use this or any other razor.
 It is entirely your choice.

-I've used the Gillette fusion power pretty much since it came out and never found anything better.
-So when I saw the Wilkinson Sword Hydro 5 I was about as exited as one can get over a razor.
-Despite having just bought a pack of twenty fusion blades I immediately bought one to try.
-I did a previous review if the Quattro energy versus the fusion power and found Wilkinson lacking in almost everything but price and ergonomics.
-Everything of substance the fusion did better.
-So when the chance to try the Wilkinson apple against the Gillette apple came along I expected a fair fight.
+I've used the Gillette Fusion Power pretty much since it came out and never found anything better.
+So when I saw the Wilkinson Sword Hydro 5, I was about as excited as one can get over a razor.
+Despite having just bought a pack of 20 Fusion blades, I immediately bought one to try.
+I did a previous review of the Quattro Energy versus the Fusion Power and found Wilkinson lacking in almost everything but price and ergonomics.
+The Fusion did everything of substance better.
+So when the chance to try the Wilkinson apple against the Gillette apple came along, I expected a fair fight.

-For a fuller comparison between the Quattro and Fusion, see here:
+Here is a full comparison between the Quattro and Fusion.

-Firstly although I suppose whether it's an improvement depends, but they now have five blades in the cartridge.
-As such they've altered the layout, no longer have the strange wire in the back of the cartridge case and have a much more open design.
-Although it still clogged up, with hair and foam it's much better than cleaning was on the Quattro.
+This product now has five blades in the cartridge.
+As such, they've altered the layout.
+It no longer has the strange wire in the back of the cartridge case and it has a much more open design.
+Although it still clogged up with hair and foam, it's much easier to clean than the Quattro.

 They've also improved the gel strip on the razor, turning it into a water activated reservoir, a solid lump of putty that turns into gel when you wet it.
 This actually does give a much better delivery of the gel, which is supposed to sooth the area you've just shaved.